 1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Environmental Services – your sewer and stormwater utility – has completed designing a project in the Arbor Lodge - Kenton Neighborhood area to repair or replace over 2 miles of public sewer pipe that are on average 87 years old and in deteriorated condition.
+Environmental Services will soon begin a project in the Arbor Lodge - Kenton Neighborhood area to repair or replace over 2 miles of public sewer pipe that are on average 87 years old and in deteriorated condition.
 The project will also include repairing or adding about 3,000 feet of service lateral connections from the main sewer line to the curb in front of homes or businesses.
 Taking these actions now will help protect the public and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to homes, businesses, street, streams, and rivers.

-Construction is anticipated to begin in the summer of 2020 and will take about a year and a half to complete all work in the project area.
+Construction is anticipated to begin in mid-August and will take about a year and a half to complete all work in the project area.
 More detailed schedule information will be included on future updates as it becomes available.